 - 7.6 Handling Solar cars will be required to run through a slalom course, weaving in-between at least six cones spaced approximately 40 feet apart, to ensure proper handling when lateral forces are exerted on the frame and wheel assemblies.
 Each driver must pass the slalom course to quality to drive in the event.
-Drivers receive their official "driver's wrist band" after completing the slalom. - 7.7 Safety Meeting Team drivers and advisors will be required to attend a safety meeting scheduled before the start of each racing day.
+Drivers receive their official "driver's wrist band" after completing the slalom. - 7.7 Safety Meeting Team drivers and advisors will be required to attend a safety meeting scheduled after Team Check-in. - 7.8 Safety Equipment Each team must demonstrate during scrutineering that it is prepared to handle emergencies.
+This includes the designation of a team safety coordinator.
+The following equipment must be easily accessible to the team: fire extinguishers (both on the solar car and the chase vehicles), traffic cones or warning triangles, orange warning flags, safety vests (for driver, safety officer, and team members entering the track or on the road), and jack stands.
+Jack stands must be used whenever the solar car is off the ground for maintenance.